 - Umpire Rock: Cool photo spot in Central Park where you will get Skyscrapers in the background.

-- Gapstow Bridge: Another charming bridge in Central Park that offers the NYC skyline in the background making for the perfect Instagram photo!
+- Gapstow Bridge: Another charming bridge in Central Park that offers the NYC skyline in the background, making for the perfect Instagram photo!

-Besides all the photo-worthy locations in Central Park, other popular areas are Strawberry Fields, Rowing boats on The Lake (during the Summer near the Loeb Boathouse), looking for cherry blossoms in the Spring, hiking through the Ramble, Ice Skating in the Winter, and picnicking at Sheep Meadow.
+Other popular areas are Strawberry Fields, Rowing boats on The Lake (during the Summer near the Loeb Boathouse), looking for cherry blossoms in the Spring, hiking through the Ramble, Ice Skating in the Winter, and picnicking at Sheep Meadow.Â

-New York Insider Tip: It would probably take you a whole day to see all the above places, so pick some of your favorites!
+Insider Tip: It would probably take you a whole day to see all the above places, so pick some of your favorites!
 Additionally, please do not take a horse and carriage.
 The horses are not treated well.

-Go Museum Hopping Through in NYC
+Go Museum Hopping

 The Metropolitan Museum of Art (MET) is known as one of the largest Art Museums and holds over 5,000 years of art from around the world.
 You will find famous artists, including Claude Monet, Pablo Picasso, and Vincent Van Gogh.
+Their Egyptian wing is top-notch, too.
+This is one of my all-time favorite museums in NYC.

 The American Natural History Museum is another New York Favorite.
 From the Planetarium, dinosaur bones, Egyptian art, the butterfly conservatory (winter), and more, this museum has a little something for everyone!
+This one is great for those traveling with kids.

-If you really love art, you might also want to consider visiting the MOMA (Museum of Modern Art) or the Solomon R. Guggenheim Museum, which also has modern art and are around the same area.
+If you really love art, you might also want to consider visiting the MOMA (Museum of Modern Art) or the Solomon R. Guggenheim Museum, which also has modern art and is around the same area.

 New York Insider tip: If you love visiting movie-famous desert restaurants, Serendipity 3 is nearby and just broke the genius world record for the most expensive french fries coming in at $200 USD.
 These fries have truffles and are soaked in Dom Perignon champaign along with a bunch of other things if you’re into that sorta thing.
 Not everything is that expensive.